Toucaan/toucaan.docs/docs/configuration.md

 Toucaan has a unique way of connecting stylesheets to your app's HTML.
 Unlike the traditional css frameworks, it does not use a link tag.

-> `<link href="/some/stylesheet.css" rel="stylesheet"/>`  ← Don't use this! 🚫
+    <link href="/some/stylesheet.css" rel="stylesheet"/>  ← Do not use this! 🚫

-Toucaan uses [a css router](core-concepts/router.md) instead to _prioritize and serve_ the right stylesheet according to user's medium or _class_ of device.
-Critical rules of css that may be important for your app's design or brand layer may also be served alongside the router as shown below.
+Toucaan uses [a css router](core-concepts/router.md) instead to _prioritize_ and serve the right stylesheet according to user's medium or _class_ of device.
+Critical rules of css that may be important for your app's design or the brand layer may also be served along with the router as shown below.

 ### The CSS Router